 We Are FSTVL

 Headliners (2019): Andy C, Chase & Status (DJ Set), Nina Kraviz, The Black Madonna, Bugzy Malone, Craig David presents TS5, Sigma (DJ Set)

 Growing in stature year on year, We Are FSTVL adds a fun and creative aspect to its wide-ranging style.
 Pioneers and current stars of techno, house, EDM and bass arrive in the eastern outskirts of London in their droves, but the festival's eye-catching main stages steal the show every time.

 South West Four

 Headliners: Martin Garrix, Pendulum, Wilkinson, Chase & Status, Craig David Presents TS5, Tinie Tempah, Andy C, Plan B

 Carving out space for itself in central London, South West Four rubs shoulders with the very biggest dance festivals in the world.
 Unexpected back-to-back sets have come to be an SW4 calling card, and at more than 100 artists over two days the sheer scale is impressive enough on its own.

 The UK's oldest and most prestigious dance event can pack its lineup with the very biggest acts in world electronic music, year after year.
-In fact, in a program featuring Martin Garrix, Armin van Buuren, Knife Party, Annie Mac and over 200 more artists, you'd struggle to find a notable DJ that wasn't at Creamfields 2015.
+In fact, in a program featuring over 200 artists, you'd struggle to find a notable DJ that hasn't played Creamfields.